-The portal modules allow you to chain two or more modules together in order to make the user accomplish all of the actions in the module in the desired sequence.
+Two or more modules may be chained together in order to make the user accomplish all of the actions of each module in the desired order.

-This example will allow you to configure a Chained module that will require the user to login via any configured OAuth source (Github, Google+, ...) and then validate his phone number using SMS registration.
+Example requiring the user to login using any configured OAuth source (Github, Google+, ...) and then validate their phone number with SMS registration:

-For the OAuth login we will use the default\oauth\policy, so just make sure you have an OAuth source configured correctly and available in your Connection Profile.
+Use the default\oauth\policy for OAuth login, and ensure an OAuth source is configured and available in Connection Profiles.

-Then, we will create a module that will contain the definition of our SMS registration.
+Create a Portal Module that will contain the SMS registration definition.

-Go in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Portal Modules then click Add Portal Module and select Authentication Authentication::SMS.

-Configure the portal module so that it uses the sms source and uncheck the Require AUP option since the user will have already accepted the AUP when registering using OAuth.
+In Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Portal Modules, click "New Module" and select type "Authentication $\rightarrow$ SMS".
+Set the "Identifier" to prompt\sms and configure the Portal Module with with sms Authentication Source, and uncheck "Require AUP" since the user will already have accepted the AUP earlier when registering with OAuth.

-Then, add another Portal Module of type 'Chained'.
-Name it chained\oauth\sms, assign a relevant description and then add default\oauth\policy and sms to the Modules fields
+Add another "New Module" of type " Multiple $\rightarrow$ Chained", name it chained\oauth\sms, provide a relevant description, add default\oauth\policy and prompt\sms to the "Modules", then click Create.

-Next, add the chained\oauth\sms module in my\first\root\module (removing any previous modules) and save it.
-Now when visiting the portal, you should have to authentication using an OAuth source and then using SMS based registration.
+In my\first\root\module add the chained\oauth\sms module (removing any previous modules), then click Save.
+The portal will now prompt the user for authentication using an OAuth source and then with SMS.